sabbelasichon/typo3-rector/docs/examples_in_action.md

 ```

 Can you spot the error?
 Guess not.
 At least I couldn't.
-The exception class NoSuchOptionException does not exist anymore in version 10.
+The exception class `NoSuchOptionException` does not exist anymore in version 10.
 What?
 But it still worked in version 9.
 Why?
 Because TYPO3 offers a nice way to deprecate such changes for one major version with these handy `ClassAliasMap.php` files.
 But, postponed is not abandoned.
 You have to react to these changes at a certain time.
 Do you know all these changes by heart?
 Sure not.

 So, again, let rector do it for you with the `RenameClassMapAliasRector`.
-Have a look at an example [config file](/config/v9/typo3-95.php#L44) shipped with typo3-rector

 And there is more...